keybase/client/go/saltpack/specs/saltpack_encryption.md

 Curve25519 multiplication and an HSalsa20 key derivation, to avoid repeating those steps in [`crypto_box_open`](http://nacl.cr.yp.to/box.html).

+Note that when parsing lists in general, if a list is longer than expected, clients should allow the extra fields and ignore them.
+That flexibility allows us to make additions to the format without breaking backward compatibility.

 ### Payload Packets
 A payload packet is a MessagePack list with these contents: